 When you have at least one connected account and want to start making use of the positions, you will first need to get the accountId.

 1. You can find the accountId anywhere over the API where the account object is returned.
-In this example, use the List accounts endpoint to get the accountId of the account you wish to pull positions for.
+In this example, call to list the user's connections, then call for the relevant connection to get the accountId of the account you wish to pull positions for.

-2. With the accountId, call List account positions.
+2. With the accountId, call .
 This will return a list of positions in the specified account.

 Once you have positions returned, you’re able to make use of the data in analysis, monitoring, or another use-case you might be interested in.
-Other core endpoints for retrieving account information include List account balances and List account recent orders.
+Other core endpoints for retrieving account information include and .

 How to: Place a checked trade for an account